gzoller/ScalaJack/doc/yaml.md

 YAML is now supported as a flavor for ScalaJack, so you can serialize your Scala artifacts directly to/from YAML documents.

-All the normal trait-handling, type hints, modifiers, etc. that apply in JSON apply in YAML too, so you lose on flexibility.
+All the normal trait-handling, type hints, modifiers, etc. that apply in JSON apply in YAML too, so you lose no flexibility.

-With YAML you gain the ability to natively support non-String Map keys.
+With YAML you gain the ability to natively support non-String (i.e. complex) Map keys.
 ScalaJack's JSON flavor allowed this too, but required serializing the non-String key into a String, which frankly is a bit messy.
 No need for that anymore with YAML!

-One thing that is different for YAML is there are no permissive primitives ("true" = true, "123" = 123).
+One thing that is different for YAML is there are no permissive primitives settings (.withPermissivePrimitives), for example "true" = true, "123" = 123.
 In YAML, permissive primitive behavior is default unless you quote your values.

 Usage is as you'd expect:
 ```scala